java-to-kotlin/book/TOPICS.md

     - Functions rather than classes
     - Deliberate polymorphism (e.g. choose where classes are polymorphic)
     - Explicit over implicit (e.g. explicit control flow, explicit coercion)
     - Type safe composition over reflection
+    - Compiler magic to support Java styles and standard APIs
-  - An overview of the worked example(s)
+  - An overview of the application from which we have taken the worked examples
+  - Making the application multilingual
   - Where should we start refactoring to Kotlin?

-* Part 2: worked examples "in the small"
+* Part: Values and optionality
   - Value classes
   - Nullability
+    - The problem with null in Java
+    - Nullable annotations and their limitations (digression or sidebar?)
+    - Optional -- doesn't actually protect against NPEs because the Optional itself can be null -- but never is in practice.  (show static warnings?)

+* Part: Data Pipelines
   - Collections and Kotlin's compiler magic
   - For loops and mutation to collection pipelines.
   - Streams vs Kotlin Iterables and sequences: extension functions to abstract multiple processing steps
-  - Modules and visibility modifiers
-  - ???
-* Part 3: evolving architecture to better take advantage of Kotlin's affordances
- - Extension functions: platonic ideal and extension functions in different "domains"
- - Mutability to immutability
- - Reflection to type safe composition
- - "DSLs"
- - error handling
- - Move effects to the edge: OO shell / functional core

-# Uncategorised so far...

-## Small details...

-* Interop
-** Kotlin supports "beans" style Java well, but you don't get a lot of the benefits at larger scales.
-Modern Java lends itself well to conversion to idiomatic Kotlin that takes advantage of Kotlin's default immutability, better type system and the safety that provides.

-* ~~Adding a Kotlin build to a Java project~~

-* Option<T> -> nullable T? -- showing how to Java and Kotlin handle null differently
-  - The problem with null in Java
-  - Nullable annotations and their limitations (digression or sidebar?)
-  - Optional -- doesn't actually protect against NPEs because the Optional itself can be null -- but never is in practice.
-  - ~~Null is part of Kotlin's type system: type safety is null safety~~

-* ~~Properties vs fields/get/set~~

-* ~~value classes vs data class~~

-* Collections and compiler magic (need more about the compiler magic) ** Read-only vs Read/write interfaces

-* Java v Kotlin Classes in more detail...
-  - Constructors, Properties, Methods
-  - Java style (classes with methods) vs Kotlin style (classes, freestanding functions or extension methods, class methods for polymorphism)

-* Statics vs companion objects

-* Annotating Kotlin code to play well with existing Java (@JvmStatic, @JvmName, @JvmField, etc)

-* Extension methods
-  - Extension functions on core library types
-  - how they play nicely with null
-  - define them for different domains in the app
-** ~~Extension functions on nullable types~~

-* Scope management functions (let, apply etc)

-* Calling Java from Kotlin and vice versa

-* Compilation units, visibility modifiers, free-standing definitions

-* Lambdas, destructuring

-* Typealiases

-* Refactoring into a DSL rather than designing one from scratch

-## Larger scale gubbins

-Later chapters will build on this core - they will be about more high-level refactorings, or architectural styles that inform the direction of continual refactoring.

-* Extension functions
-  - API design by adding extension functions rather than defining new types (I think this is a big enough topic to be either a long digression or its own chapter).
-  - Define extension functions for different domains in the app

-* DSLs: (build upon extension functions chapter(s))
-  - refactor to DSLs, don't design up front
-  - Small notations that can easily be combined in preference to large DSLs that can be unwieldy
-  - Compositional (immutable data, functions, function application & composition) vs builder-style DSLs (extension methods on mutable objects)
-    + prefer the former until the latter is unavoidable
-  - Refactoring Java approaches to DSL-like code into Kotlin
-    + statics class members in Java to top-level declarations, extension functions, infix functions, etc.
-    + use `apply` instead of builders
-    + separating mutable and read-only interfaces of mutable classes
-  - Introduce extension blocks and syntactic sugar in wrappers to build DSLs

-* Error handling - checked exceptions to result monad
-  - The background of error handling facilities inherited from Java: exceptions.
-  - Options/nulls
-  - monadic error handling

-* Data Pipelines
   - Composing algorithms from sequence of primitive transformations
   - Iterable Collections vs Sequences vs Streams
   - Limitations of Streams API -- it doesn't let you abstract transformations of entire streams in the same way as transformations of values within a stream.
 E.g. you cannot add new, higher-level methods to Streams
   - Using Kotlin extension methods to refactor pipeline stages: transformations of streams and of values can be treated in the same way, leading to much more readable pipelines.

-* Input and Output
+* Part: Extension functions?
+What else are they good for?
+  - Kotlin style: deliberate polymorphism (e.g. classes and functions are final by default)
+  - Extending third-party types
+  - Scope management functions (let, apply etc) (**A SIDE BAR MAYBE?**)
+  - API design by adding extension functions for existing types rather than defining new types (I think this is a big enough topic to be either a long digression or its own chapter).
+  - extension functions play well with nullability
+  - separating the "platonics" from "pragmatics" - extension functions cross the domains of the application
+  - relation to hexagon architecture: extension functions in adapter domains

+* Part: From Builders to EDSLs
+  - Compositional DSL from Java to Kltoin
+  - Why so many builders in Java?
+  - The alternatives in Kotlin:
+    - Data classes and copy
+    - Vars and distinct mutable & immutable interfaces
+    - Factory function passes mutable interface to extension lambda
+  - Translating builder style to Kotlin
+  - Refactoring to small DSLs that compose well -- avoid designing a big, inflexible language up front.

+* Part: Error handling
+  - Why are exceptions unchecked in Kotlin?
+What problems does that cause?
+  - Error handling options -- exceptions, null, monads (don't use the "M" word!) -- and when they make sense
+  - Refactoring from exceptions to monads

+* Part: I/O
   - The problem with IO
+  - Kotlin is not a pure FP language... but we can get much of the benefit anyway
+  - separating total functions from partial and impure functions
   - Moving IO to the edge of our software
-  - Functional Design (refactoring from the procedural style common in enterprise Java systems to a functional style)
-  - Functional core, imperative shell
+  - Functional core / imperative shell (the "inverted shit sandwich" pattern)
-  - Referential transparency

-* Compositionality

-* Data driven design [???]

-## Other Random Things

-fun <T> hole(): T = TODO()
-Type-driven design
+* Part: constructing the system
+  - Compilation units, visibility modifiers, free-standing definitions
+  - Reflection magic to compositionality guided by types (what is "compositionality" compared to "composition"?)